Feeds:

 Last Man Running

-Yesterday was our second Team for Life long run.
+Team for Life Logo Yesterday was our second Team for Life long run.
 The marathoners were scheduled to run either 7, 9, or 11.
 I’m following the intermediate plan, so I ended up doing the 9 miles.
 Note, I’m following the intermediate plan, but only for mileage.
 I’m still doing everything via Low Heart Rate Training ala Maffetone.

 Read Full Post »